binchenX/understand_container/docs/ch5.md

 ## Docker Volume

-Lastly, few words on [volume](https://docs.docker.com/storage/volumes/), which is docker terminology and is not covered by oci runtime spec.
-Fundamentally, it is still mount, be it bind mount a directory (as we did in the mounting host_dir case) or mount a volume device (as we did in the usb case).
-We can think volume as a "managed mount service from docker" with handy cli interface.
+Lastly, a few words on [volume](https://docs.docker.com/storage/volumes/), which is a Docker terminology and is not covered by the OCI runtime spec.
+Fundamentally, it is still a mount, whether it's a bind mount of a directory (as we did in the host_dir mounting case) or a mount of a volume device (as we did in the USB case).
+We can think of volume as a "managed mount service from Docker" with a handy CLI interface.

 ## Summary

-We talked how container will create a new mount namespace and jailed the processes inside of the container rootfs, and then we talked about how container use mount and bind mount to access and share the host device and directory.
-We skim the concept of volume from docker, which is fundamentally a "managed mount".
+We discussed how a container creates a new mount namespace and confines the processes inside the container's root file system.
+We also talked about how a container uses mount and bind mount to access and share the host device and directory.
+We skimmed over the concept of volume from Docker, which is fundamentally a "managed mount".